GOP blocks bill to keep government going; new try ahead

 Biden's proposal is to be paid for by increasing the corporate tax rate, from 21% to 26.5% on businesses earning more than $5 million a year, and raising the top rate on individuals from 37% to 39.6% for those earning more than $400,000 a year, or $450,000 for couples.

-While Democrats are largely in agreement on Biden's vision — many ran their campaigns on the longstanding party priorities — stubborn disputes remain.
-Among them are splits over which initiatives should be reshaped, including how to push toward cleaner energy or to lower prescription drug costs.
+While Democrats are largely in agreement on Biden's vision — many ran their campaigns on the longstanding party priorities — stubborn disputes remain, including how to push toward cleaner energy or to lower prescription drug costs.

 Associated Press writers Hope Yen, Alan Fram and Kevin Freking contributed to this report.